CHAMPION316/alien-invaders/README.md

 ### 1.3 User Goals

 I required a lot of help and guidance for this project due to the fact that I had to take a leave of absense at a job in a cruise ship until just about two weeks ago.
 There is more I would of liked to have done with this project but unfortunately time was not on my side.
-I struggled remembering a lot of the information I had learned since there was no way for me to spend the necessary time learning the material.
-I had to fast track and use a lot of resources to gain some kind of grasp of what I was doing.

 ### 1.4 Style